7 Facts you must know about Madhubani Painting

-(Viewed 2727 times since Oct 2023)
+(Viewed 9427 times since Oct 2023)

 Madhubani painting, or Mithila Painting, as named after the place of origin, represents an exemplary form of folk art of the Mithila Region of Bihar.
 This ancient art form has 2,500 years of proud ancestry.
+Madhubani, which translates into 'forest of honey,' has a rich history and spiritual significance.
+These drawings are the traditional art of the Madhubani district of Bihar.

+The place is also the biggest exporter of Madhubani paintings in India.
 In the year 2018, a group of 225 passionate Madhubani artists adorned the Madhubani Railway junction with their skillful art.
 80% of artists in this group were women who decorated a 7,000-square-foot area as an initiative to elicit tourism in the district.

 This initiative to refurbish the Madhubani Railway station has earned considerable attention, making the Madhubani painting a nationally and internationally recognized art form.
 Any kind of artwork reflects the culture and tradition of the place of its origin.
+Madhubani paintings bear the customs and lifestyle of Mithila district in Bihar.
+Moreover, these graceful paintings have become a significant part of Indian art and culture.

+Though Madhubani paintings are known for their vibrant colors, the black and white paintings from the ancient time create a unique impression.
 The best thing is that this classic painting style has emerged as an impressive art form in recent times.
 So, let's go through the major facts about the Madhubani painting.

 Krishna Raas - Madhubani Painting

-7 Interesting Facts About Madhubani Painting:
+7 Interesting facts about Madhubani painting

 1. Long & Rich History - The Madhubani painting is mentioned in the epic Ramayana.
 It takes us to the event of the wedding of Ram and Sita.
 The story reveals that King Janak asked the artists to decorate his palace with Madhubani paintings on the occasion of his daughter's wedding.
 The artists also captured the events of marriage on their canvas.
 It is the earliest mention of the Madhubani art in any written scripture.